 - All: - It can not be!

-I wonder how this simple scene so popularized this term mai waifu🇧🇷 The anime is from 2002, but the term only became popular years later due to the forums.
+I wonder how this simple scene popularized the term mai waifu so much.
+The anime is from 2002, but the term only became popular years later due to the forums.
 The original English word “my wife” means my wife.

 If it is still not clear to you what a waifu is, we can summarize it as being that anime character that you like, that you think is lovable and that if you were a real girl you would marry her.
 They are easy anime characters to fall in love with.
 Characters you feel happy to defend and love with all your heart, soul and mind.